 Motivation Approach: “I’m cutting out all junk food.”
 This feels restrictive and hard to maintain, especially when you’re tired and hungry.

-These are small, sustainable changes that decrease the probability of desiring junk food in the first place.
+This is a small, sustainable change that decrease the probability of desiring junk food in the first place.

-The exact examples shown above might not work well for you, but the key is not to overhaul your lifestyle overnight but to introduce tiny, manageable changes that naturally build momentum towards your goal.
+The exact examples listed above might not work perfectly for you personally, and that is totally fine.
+The key point here is not to try and overhaul your lifestyle overnight, but instead, to introduce tiny, manageable changes that naturally build momentum towards your goal.

 Habits For Effortless Health